-Iosco county’s new baby born to Tawas couple
+Iosco County’s new baby born to Tawas couple

 Young Michalski has an older brother named Maverick, who is 3 years old as of print.

-“He’s already out here making titles for himself,” added Mama Gross.
+“He’s already out here making titles for himself,” added Mama Groff.
 “Definitely a little stubborn guy, yes.”

 They picked the name Malcolm because that was the one Mom wanted, and they picked the middle name David because it had a family history.